 - Remove the 10mm bolt on the sensor by turning it counterclockwise using a 10mm socket.

 - Pull the camshaft position sensor out.

-- Line up the new/replacement camshaft position sensor and press it in to set it into place.
+- Line up the new/replacement camshaft position sensor and press it to set it in.

 - Reinstall the 10mm bolt and reconnect the electrical connector to the camshaft position sensor.